Douglas County DUI Defense Attorney

 Douglas County DUI Lawyer Serving Metro Atlanta & West Georgia

-Howard Law Group has many years experience successfully representing clients facing all manner of criminal and DUI-related charges.
-The firm prides itself in being responsive to its clients, while always being prepared to fight aggressively on their behalf.
+Howard Law Group has many years of experience successfully representing clients facing all manner of criminal and DUI-related charges.
+The firm prides itself on being responsive to its clients, while always being prepared to fight aggressively on their behalf.
 Our Georgia DUI lawyers are dedicated to providing clients with the hard-hitting representation they need when facing DUI charges.

 Our attorneys at Howard Law Group will apprise you of the penalties for drunk driving in the event the defense is unsuccessful.
 In a jurisdiction where judges enhance sentences as additional punishment for pleading not guilty, you should also be informed by an attorney who practices in that jurisdiction.
 We will review each and every facet of the case with you, explaining in some detail how the defense would expect to proceed.